crhung/Voice-Emotion-Detector/README.md

 # Speech Emotion Analyzer

-* The idea behind creating this project was to build a sentiment analysis engine that could detect emotions from the speech we have with each other all the time.
-Nowadays personalization is something that is needed in all the things we experience everyday.
+* The idea behind creating this project was to build a voice emotion detector that could detect emotions from audio from speech

-* So why not have a emotion detector that will guage your emotions and in the future recommend you different things based on your mood.
-This can be used by multiple industries to offer different services like marketing comapny suggesting you to buy products based on your emotions, automotive industry can detect the persons emotions and adjust the speed of autonomous cars as required to avoid any collisions etc.
+* It can be used in many business applications for example, this can be used by multiple industries to offer different services like marketing comapny suggesting you to buy products based on your emotions, automotive industry can detect the persons emotions and adjust the speed of autonomous cars as required to avoid any collisions etc.

 ## Analyzing audio signals
 ![](images/joomla_speech_prosody.png?raw=true)